 Bifrenaria stefanae V.P.
 Castro 1991 Photo by © Lourens Grobler

-Plant in situ Salesopolis Brazil, Elevation 300 meters Photo courtesy of Jay Pfahl
+Plant in situ Salesopolis Brazil, Elevation 300 meters Photo by Jay Pfahl

 to LATE EARLY